Bournemouth Beach Huts

 Bournemouth's sandy shoreline regularly clocks up seaside awards.
 It stretches from Southbourne in the far east to Alum Chine in the...

 First built in 1908, this historic railway is closed indefinitely – possibly permanently – following extensive damage in a landslide.

 Sixty Million Postcards

-This ostentatious mix of Italianate villa and Scottish baronial pile was built at the end of the 1800s for Merton and Annie Russell-Cotes as somewhere to showcase the remarkable range of souvenirs gathered on their world travels.
+Ostentation oozes from almost every inch of this arresting structure – a mash-up of Italianate villa and Scottish baronial pile.
+It was built at the end of the 1800s for Merton and Annie Russell-Cotes as somewhere to showcase the remarkable range of souvenirs gathered on their world travels.